Daemon-Macklin/Watch-ThisV1/README.md

 * Email: This is the email of the user.
 * UserName: This is the UserName of the password.
 * Salt: This is a randomly generated 16 bit salt used to randomize the password.
-* Hash: This is basically a big goobldygoop number innit
+* Hash: This is the result of sending the user supplied password and the salt though a sha512 cryptographic hash function the result is a 128-digit hexadecimal number.

 ##### Searches:
 There a number of ways to search though the media.
 It can be done by type, this